 Spotting strengths in ourselves and others can be an empowering and meaningful exercise to try with your family or friends.
 Like a muscle, your strengths can grow and develop — the more we use them, the stronger they become.

-When you use your strengths, you will likely feel more engaged, your confidence will boost and you will have lower stress.
+When you use your strength, you will likely feel more engaged, your confidence will boost and you will have lower stress.
 Using your strengths can bring meaning and satisfaction to life, helping you feel happier, healthier and more successful.
 So why not start now to spot strengths in yourself and those around you?

 If you are eager to find out what your strengths are, you can visit the VIA Institute on Character (www.viacharacter.org) to take a survey.
 (Note: There are different surveys for children ages 10-17 and for adults.)
 Also, be sure to watch the upbeat, 8 minute video, The Science of Character.